See Sam Asghari Teach Justin Sylvester & Morgan Stewart Plank Push-Ups on Daily Pop

-The Daily Pop co-hosts have been whipped into shape thanks to celebrity trainer Sam Asghari.
+The Daily Pop co-hosts have been whipped into shape thanks to celebrity trainer and actor Sam Asghari.

 On Monday, the 26-year-old trainer stopped by Daily Pop to show co-hosts Justin Sylvester and Morgan Stewart moves that'll keep them red carpet ready.
 In fact, before Asghari hit the screen, Sylvester quipped that his "body was not on point" at the 2020 Grammys.